 For control and maintenance of the port, RTEMS allocates and initializes an DPCB from the DPCB free pool.
 Thus memory from the dual-ported memory area is not used to store the DPCB.

 The internal_address and external_address parameters must be on a four byte boundary.
+This directive will not cause the calling task to be preempted.

 15.4.2 PORT_IDENT - Get ID of a port

 '''

 rtems_status_code rtems_port_ident(

 rtems_name name,

 rtems_id id

 );

 '''